epfl-lara/stainless/core/src/sphinx/faq.rst

 execute them directly on the JVM, or integrate them as part as other Scala-based projects.

-Beware that you need to explicitly include files files from the Stainless library (that are implicitly bundled when you use the `./stainless` script):
+Beware that you need to explicitly include files from the Stainless library (that are implicitly bundled when you use the `./stainless` script):

 .. code-block:: bash